DistributedSolutions/DIMWIT/channelTool/README.md

 The timestamp is not to prevent replays, we don't care about chain replays.
 The reason why it is there, is because if someone links you to a video, they are linking straight to a chain, and instead of having to do a lookup, we can just take the timestamp from the entry. !NOTE!: If possible, do not trust the timestamp for anything regarding which content signing key is the current valid.
 Use the entryblock timestamp if we have it.
 TBH, might remove the timestamp, still thinking about how well it can be trusted...

-Encrypted Binary Block: **Might remove, depending on encoding** We don't want to upload plaintext data, so we encrypt the metadata with a quick encryption (have not decided which, honestly anything will work) to prevent anyone not using the system to immediately recognize the data and it's purpose.
+Encrypted Binary Block: **Might remove, depending on encoding** We don't want to upload plaintext data, so we encrypt the metadata with a quick XOR cipher to prevent anyone not using the system to immediately recognize the data and it's purpose.
 All data entered into Factom is public, and it can't hurt to obfuscate the torrent data.

 All torrent metadata is in the content.
 Have not totally decided what we need here